BaoqingXie/CMPM163Labs/README.md

 Which part did they do? three.js
-Which part of a tutorial did your partner find most challenging? creative Which part of a tutorial did your partner find most interesting? creating the wave
+Which part of a tutorial did your partner find most challenging? creative Which part of a tutorial did your partner find most interesting? creating the wave We did not help each other in the lab.